dszilagyiques/CloneCoCo/readme.md

 2. **Requires an empty collection configuration**.
 It will only work if the chosen workflow phase currently has no CoCo.
 3. **Does not copy column definitions**.
 There is no need to replicate the underlying dataset.
 4. **Copies module roles**.
 If modules in the original have roles, they are preserved in the transformed payload.
 5. **Ensure the phase export type is the same**.
-You can copy 2D modules into other 2D-based phases (e.g., 2D iOS → 2D Web).
+You can copy module roles so long as the phase export type matches.
 6. **Cross-compatible with other 2D phases**.
 For instance, a 2D iOS Collection can be cloned into a 2D Web Collection.
 7. **Preloaded modules are not copied**.
 Preloaded modules are tied to specialized data in certain phases, so they are excluded to avoid broken references.